bThink-BGU/BPjs/docs/source/BPjsTutorial/eventsets.rst

   :language: javascript
   :start-after: grind more coffee

+.. danger:: At the moment, JavaScript arrow functions are only partially supported for event sets; They work great when running, but might break verification.
+Until this gets fixed in Rhino, we recommend using old-school functions for event sets (and everywhere else when writing BPjs code).

 After defining the event set for coffee orders, the "coffee supply" b-thread loops forever, waiting for coffee order events (line 7).
 After ten orders, when it's time to grind more coffee, it blocks coffee orders from happening, and requests a coffee grinding event (the ``bp.sync`` at lines 10-11).
 Until the coffee grinding event is selected, no coffee order can be selected.